• ECTS

 Identify and select various specialized resources to document a topic.

-Analyze and synthesize data in order to exploit them.
+Analyze and synthesize data for use.

 Read more